HJCD-IK: GPU-Accelerated Inverse Kinematics through Batched Hybrid Jacobian Coordinate Descent: Introduction

+To overcome local minima, ``global'' IK solvers~\cite{huang2012particle, rokbani2013inverse,farzan2014parallel,dai2019global,starke2020bio} have been proposed.
+However, they remain computationally prohibitive for real-time applications or restricted to specific robot topologies.
+Similarly, learning-based neural network approaches~\cite{demers1991learning,hasan2006adaptive,ren2020learning,bensadoun2022neural,ames2022ikflow} offer fast, parallelizable inference but struggle with precision, often yielding unacceptable errors on the order of centimeters.

-Given these challenges and opportunities, \emph{parallel computing} provides promise to greatly improve the performance of numerical solvers through the parallel exploration of multiple candidate configurations that can escape local minima, particularly in cluttered or obstacle-rich environments~\cite{126022,594541,gosselin1993parallel,farzan2014parallel,sun2024optimization}.
-The computer graphics community has routinely leveraged iterative numerical IK algorithms like FABRIK~\cite{aristidou2011fabrik} and Cyclic Coordinate Descent (CCD)~\cite{wang1991combined,welman1993inverse, lander1998making, kulpa2005fast, canutescu2003cyclic, kenwright2012inverse, chen2019general, ojha2023singularity} precisely because they are naively parallelizable and can return high quality solutions.
-However, these approaches lack support for orientation constraints which lessens their applicability for robotics tasks.
-Alternative GPU-accelerated IK approaches specifically aimed at robotics applications~\cite{6696709,126022,ames2022ikflow,sundaralingam2023curobo,danaci2023inverse,pyroki2025} have instead been used to produce state-of-the-art results.
+Given these challenges and opportunities, \emph{parallel computing} provides promise through the parallel exploration of multiple candidate configurations that can escape local minima, particularly in cluttered or obstacle-rich environments~\cite{126022,594541,gosselin1993parallel,farzan2014parallel,sun2024optimization}.
+In particular GPU-accelerated IK approaches specifically aimed at robotics~\cite{6696709,126022,ames2022ikflow,sundaralingam2023curobo,danaci2023inverse,pyroki2025} have been used to produce state-of-the-art results.

-Inspired by these recent advances, in this work, we introduce HJCD-IK, a GPU-accelerated, hybrid, two-phase, sampling-based, IK solver.
-HJCD-IK combines a novel orientation-aware, greedy coordinate descent initialization scheme, that provides fast, diverse seeds, with a parallel Jacobian-based polishing routine.
-This design improves both convergence speed and accuracy over the state-of-the-art, consistently finding solutions along the accuracy-latency Pareto frontier and often achieving order-of-magnitude gains.
-In addition, our method produces a broad distribution of high-quality samples, yielding the lowest maximum mean discrepancy.
-We release our solver open-source at:\\ \url{https://github.com/a2r-lab/HJCD-IK}.
+Inspired by these recent advances, in this work, we introduce Hybrid Jacobian Coordinate Descent IK (HJCD-IK), a GPU-accelerated hybrid three-phase sampling-based IK solver that supports both self and environment collision avoidance.
+HJCD-IK combines a novel orientation-aware, greedy coordinate descent initialization scheme, that provides fast, diverse seeds, with a parallel Jacobian-based polishing routine, and a GPU-accelerated collision detection filter.

+As previewed in Fig.~\ref{fig:f1}, and detailed in Section~\ref{sec:results}, this design improves both convergence speed and accuracy over the state-of-the-art methods, both learning- and non-learning-based, consistently finding solutions along the accuracy-latency Pareto frontier and often achieving order-of-magnitude gains.
+In addition, our method produces not only one, but a broad distribution of high-quality samples, yielding the lowest maximum mean discrepancy compared to baseline approaches.
+We deploy our solver onto a physical Franka manipulator for real-world demonstrations of real-time, collision-free inverse kinematics (\cref{fig:hardware},~\cref{sec:results:hardware}) and release our solver open-source at: \ifanon \url{https://anonymous.4open.science/r/HJCD-IK-43DD} \else \url{https://github.com/a2r-lab/HJCD-IK}. \fi